josamontiel/Detection-Engineering-Framework/Detection-Engineering-Lifecycle.md

 Playbook development creates standardized procedures that guide security analysts through the investigation and response process when alerts are triggered.
 These playbooks must provide clear, step-by-step guidance while remaining flexible enough to accommodate variations in attack techniques and environmental factors.
 Effective playbooks also include decision trees that help analysts determine appropriate response actions based on investigation findings.

----

-### 🔵 Phase 10-12: Deployment & Operations

-The final phases of the framework focus on transitioning developed detection capabilities from development environments into operational production use.
-These phases ensure that detection capabilities are not only technically sound but also operationally sustainable and properly integrated into existing security operations workflows.

 #### 🔬 Phase 10: Response Testing

 Response testing validates that the complete detection and response system functions effectively under realistic operational conditions.
 This phase moves beyond the technical testing of detection logic to examine the human and procedural elements that determine whether detection capabilities translate into effective security outcomes.